Cover for Martial Arts | Travel Insurance Direct (TID)

-The TID policy will cover you for martial arts when there is no contact other than hand to hand contact, eg, holding up your gloves for someone to hit into while training.
-This would include karate, Tae Bo and cardio kickboxing in a gym class.
+At TID we cover a vast array of activities, including martial arts, but that is only if there is no contact other than hand to hand contact.
+For example, holding up your gloves for someone to hit into while training in activities including karate, Tae Bo and cardio kickboxing in a gym class.

 We get enquiries from customers who are going to training camps such as Muay Thai training in Thailand.
-While many will have a strong fitness focus, the policy will not cover you when you are in direct contact, sparring, fighting or using weapons (see General Exclusion 15 in the PDS for claims relating to intentional exposure to needless risk or not taking reasonable care).
+While many will have a strong fitness focus, our policies will not cover you if you’re participating in, or training for, a professional sporting activity.

-If you are intending to do a martial art that we will cover, this is what you need to know:
+If you are intending to do a martial art, this is what you need to know around coverage:

 - Total Permanent Disability benefit (excluding Domestic policies)